JazminRondon/AdapterPatternDesignPatters/README.md

 A class adapter uses inheritance and would only wrap a class

 While an object adapter uses composition and can wrap classes or interfaces

+#PROTOTYPES

+They are a CREATIONAL Pattern used to copy an instantized object

+Usually implemented with a Registry to store original object and clones

+Used by implementing Cloneable or Prototype interfaces in object class

+Used to creat mult instances of an object quick and acoid costly creation.

+#SINGLETON

+Singleton is a CREATIONAL design pattern that lets you ensure that a class has only one instance while providing a global access point to this instance.